DallanQ/race_for_the_galaxy/Manual.md

 #### Discard Cards, Not Goods (page 10)

-> Image of a hand holding a card, an arrow pointing right with x2 inside and a hexagon with 1 inside.
+> Image of a hand holding a card, an arrow pointing right with x2 inside to a hexagon with 1 inside.
 There is also a small red circle with x2 inside and a diagonal slash in the upper right corner of the second circle.

 The player may discard up to 2 cards from their hand to gain 1 VP apiece.